SunWalter/Hard/README.md

 # Hard
-The exercise CODE from a excellent python book \<learn python the hard way\>
+The exercise codes from a good python book \<learn python the hard way\>